 … but aperol spritzes were not.

-Though Aperol Spritzes are associated with Venice, the popular drink was actually invented in nearby Padua.
+Though Aperol Spritzes are associated with Venice, the popular Italian cocktail was actually invented in nearby Padua.

 There are far fewer gondolas in Venetian canals now than in the past.